When you first go vegan or start eating plant-based, you might be tempted to load up on a bunch of supplements. Thankfully, you don’t have to.

-In fact, many plant-based milks and meat substitutes are fortified with B12.
+In fact, plant-based milk and meat substitutes tend to be fortified with B12.
 Check the nutritional labels to see what percentage of the daily value (DV%) you are already ingesting.
 If you consume enough of these products throughout the day and easily exceed 100% already, you might not need additional supplementation.

 If you’re not, perhaps because you’re following a Whole-Foods, Plant-Based diet, then supplementing with pills or a spray is a must.

 The official daily requirements are considered somewhat low by many doctors.
 When taking absorption rates into account, it might make sense to take a larger dose because there is no established tolerable upper intake level (UL) and you’ll simply expel through your urine the excess.
 Many experts recommend 2,500-3,500 mcg once a week or, if you prefer, 50-200 mcg daily.